Licarsmeth/tryHackMe-notes/basics_cryptography.md

 ## Cryptography Basics
 Exchanging keys for symmetric encryption is a widespread **use of asymmetric cryptography**.
 Asymmetric encryption is relatively slow compared to symmetric encryption; therefore, we rely on asymmetric encryption to negotiate and agree on symmetric encryption ciphers and keys.
+Diffie Hellman is also an alternative.

 - **XOR**
 	- XOR compares two bits and returns 1 if the bits are different and 0 if they are the same